Award Guidelines | Previous Award Winners

 The recipient(s) for this award will be chosen by a panel of Directors from various Canadian institutions.
 This award is presented to an individual or team who has demonstrated leadership and creativity in working collaboratively and effectively to achieve a shared goal in research management.
 Examples of collaboration could include the harmonization of standards, templates or policies, creation of a resource or tool that advanced the profession of research management through improved communication, greater efficiency, or by addressing a barrier to success at an individual, institutional or regional level.

-This award is presented to an individual who has demonstrated leadership and creativity in an innovative project in our field.
+This award is presented to an individual or a group who has demonstrated leadership and creativity in an innovative project in our field.
 The achievement can be as tangible as a research paper or other publication or may be leading discussions in a previously under-recognized area or issue in research management with the objective of impacting practice.

 Public Engagement and Advocacy Award

 Established in 2018, this award recognizes an individual, institution, team or project that established and maintained public engagement with research though an innovative approach.

 Research Management Excellence Award